Augmenta-tech/Augmenta-chataigne-module_v1_legacy/README.md

 Install
 -------

-Start Chataigne
+- Start Chataigne
-Right click on the modules panel
+- Right click on the modules panel
-CLick on "Get more modules"
+- Click on "Get more modules"
-Install the module :)
+- Install the module :)

 or